A New Version of Old Abe

 You walk through a series of “journeys” at the ALPLM depicting periods of Lincoln’s life – his boyhood, the lawyer years, the White House, etc. A few highlights:

 * The museum communicates the agony of the slave trade but doesn’t overwhelm kids with it – a tricky balancing act.
-Recently, a six-year-old girl named Rachel Dirck stood quietly in front of a realistic exhibit of a slave family (depicted by mannequins) being ripped asunder.
+Recently, a six-year-old girl named Rachel Dirck stood quietly in front of a realistic exhibit of a slave family (depicted by realistic mannequins) being ripped asunder.
 This display is a descendant of museum dioramas of decades ago, but it’s far better executed, better lit, more dramatic.
 Rachel studied the tableau, turned to her father, Brian, and said, “Daddy, that was wrong.”
 Brian said later, “I’d say that’s the sort of thing a museum like this is supposed to do.”
 Fifty years ago, did history museums generate such thoughtfulness and emotion in six-year-olds?
-Perhaps not.

-* A total of 36 life-like plastic-skinned figures inhabit the museum, including Abe at various stages of his life, Mary Lincoln, their children, Frederick Douglass, John Wilkes Booth lurking suspiciously, etc. At first, you expect these figures to move and talk, but they don’t.
+* A total of 36 life-like plastic-skinned mannequins inhabit the museum, including Abe at various stages of his life, Mary Lincoln, their children, Frederick Douglass, John Wilkes Booth lurking suspiciously, etc. At first, you expect these figures to move and talk, but they don’t.
 They’re not Disneyland robots.
 And this is no great loss.

 * Students of museum lighting will learn from this place for years to come.
 As you walk from room to room, from exhibit to exhibit, the lighting changes from dim to bright, from blues to reds, from pinpoint spotlights to boisterous chandeliers – the visual experience is invigorating.